 So What Exactly Is Baptism?

-Baptism is more than just “getting wet” in front of a bunch of people at church.
 Baptism is an integral part of our relationship with God through Jesus Christ.

 You see, God has been reaching out since the beginning of time—desiring to live in relationship with all of mankind.
 But because of our sin…because we have turned our backs on God and (in essence) told Him to butt out of our lives…we are separated from Him.